lizard-demon/bhopblox/README.md

 - **Instant Play & Create**: No downloads, installations, or external accounts required - just click to play voxel adventures or create new worlds
 - **Mobile-First Design**: Optimized for Reddit's mobile-heavy user base with responsive controls for both gameplay and world building

-## How to Use the Platform
+## How to Play the Game

 ### Getting Started
 1. **Find BhopBlox**: Look for BhopBlox posts in your Reddit feed or visit the development subreddit
-2. **Launch the Platform**: Click the "Play" button on the splash screen when you see a BhopBlox post
+2. **Launch the Game**: Click the "Play" button on the splash screen when you see a BhopBlox post
 3. **Choose Your Mode**:
    - **Speedrun Mode**: Click "PLAY" to compete in existing worlds
    - **Build Mode**: Click "BUILD" to create and edit worlds (creator-only until published)
 4. **Compete, Create & Share**: Set speedrun records, build custom worlds, publish creations, and remix existing worlds

+### Current Gameplay Mechanics

+**🎮 Core Game Modes:**
+- **Speedrun Mode**: Navigate through 3D voxel worlds to achieve the fastest completion times and compete on community leaderboards
+- **Build Mode**: Create and edit custom 3D voxel worlds with full creative control and integrated editing tools (creator-only access)

+**🏆 Competition System:**
+- Live community leaderboards with current world records (lizrd_demon: 42.5s, TestPlayer123: 50.17s, borg23: 58.2s, okpineapple12: 61.7s)
+- Automatic time tracking and submission when completing speedrun challenges
+- Personal record highlighting and rank tracking within the community

+**🔨 World Creation System:**
+- Full 3D voxel world editor with real-time editing capabilities
+- Auto-save functionality that preserves your work and saves automatically when exiting
+- World publishing system to transform private creations into public speedrun challenges
+- World remixing to create custom variations with personalized titles and descriptions

+**🎨 Social Features:**
+- Published worlds automatically become new Reddit posts for community discovery
+- Remixed worlds create new experiences with custom branding and descriptions
+- Creator recognition and access control for build mode worlds

-### Current Implementation
+### Current Game Features
-The platform currently features:
+The game currently features:
 - **Main Interface**: Minecraft-style interface showing world information, leaderboards, and mode-specific controls with authentic block textures
 - **Dual-Mode 3D Engine**: WebAssembly voxel engine (voxels.wasm + voxels.js) that loads for both speedrun gameplay and world building
 - **Audio System**: Generative windchime music with interactive sound effects using Web Audio API